PeterFeicht/cppreference-doc/README.md

 I made this fork mainly because the last official version of the offline package was rather old and much had changed with new C++ versions.
-Now I try to update roughly once a month.
+Now I try to update more frequently.

 Additional changes from upstream are:

  * Better layout by centering the content on the page.
  * Keeping links between the C and C++ parts of the documentation.
- * Keep a footer with a link to the online version of each page.
+ * Keeping a footer with a link to the online version of each page.